 STUDENT ATTIRE: Business casual.
-Students are advised to bring a sweatshirt or sweater in the event that the classroom is cold.
+Students are advised to bring a sweatshirt, sweater or jacket in the event that the classroom is cold.

 REFRESHMENTS: Continental breakfast will be provided in the morning and a light snack each afternoon.
 Lunch will be provided on those days when working lunches/guest speakers are scheduled.